haichenl/integralbinfile/README.md

 1 double: integral value H2(i, j, k, l)

+1 int: variable do_env_in controlling whether we compute internal environment potential integrals

+1 int: number of internal environment point charges (num_ptq_in)

+% internal environment potential energy integral matrices; there are (num_ptq_in) matricies, each in the form:

+3 ints: nirrep, nrow, ncol for the ith internal environment potential energy matrix ENV_IN(:, :, i)

-1 int: variable do_env controlling whether we compute environment potential integrals
+1 int: variable do_env_ex controlling whether we compute external environment potential integrals

-1 int: number of environment point charges (num_ptq)
+1 int: number of external environment point charges (num_ptq_ex)

-% environment potential energy integral matrices; there are (num_ptq) matricies, each in the form:
+% external environment potential energy integral matrices; there are (num_ptq_ex) matricies, each in the form:

-3 ints: nirrep, nrow, ncol for the ith environment potential energy matrix ENV(:, :, i)
+3 ints: nirrep, nrow, ncol for the ith external environment potential energy matrix ENV_EX(:, :, i)

 % end of file